 We are over the moon thrilled to start seeing our children arrive in Thailand.

 The first one arrived at 9:35 pm.
-We held this sign up so that Amy could find us!!
+We held up this sign so that Amy could find us!!

 She chose Adventure as her word for 2020.
 She has been traveling in Vietnam since before Christmas.
 Amy loves exploring, meeting people from all over, and staying in hostels.
-Vietnam is in the same time zone so she will hit the ground running.
+Vietnam is in the same time zone as Thailand so she will hit the ground running.